buildcore-io/build5-otr-examples/src/examples/crew3toAward/TUTORIAL.md

   ![manage member](./images/step2/2.png)
   ![make member guardian](./images/step2/3.png)

-## 3. Create award within the Soonaverse that's linked to quest in crew3
+## 3. Create award within the Build-5 that's linked to quest in crew3

 - as existing guardian of the space, create an award and fund it.
 Make sure to set enough available badges you might need for quests in crew3.
   ![make member guardian](./images/step3/1.png)